ImtiazVision/Java/Notes.md

 **String** : When string data is typed in quotes in code, it is referred to as a string literal, and treated  as literal string data rather than code.

 **Class** : A class is a group of methods that we can use.
 It is a container for a custom data type that can be used to create objects of that type.
 A string class defines a String data type that can be used to create string objects and provides some useful methods for Strings.

+**Static method** : The method `valueOf` takes only one parameter, which can be a double, int, or boolean.
+It then creates a string representation of that parameter and returns it.